Skip to content

 273. Makers Mark - Denny Potter and Jane Bowie

-Mike visits Maker's Mark with Master Distiller Denny Potter & blending lead Jane Bowie to taste the FAE-O2 wood finishing release and preview what's next.
+Mike sits down with Maker's Mark Master Distiller Denny Potter & Blender Jane Bowie to crack open the FAE-O2 and the secrets behind the wood finishing series.

 The Bourbon Road Media Player